 It is thus as much to collect and to exploit a maximum of data having a real value that not to collapse under useless information.

-Knowledge Management is carried out in five major phases: the identification of knowledge, their preservation, their valuation, their creation and sharing, and their updating.
+Knowledge Management which is essential for smart manufacturing is carried out in five major phases: the identification of knowledge, their preservation, their valuation, their creation and sharing, and their updating.

 Support productivity and efficiency